PRNicolasCC/mindraft/README.md

-# Notes App
+# Mindraft

-Notes App is a simple and modern note-taking application that allows users to create, edit, and organize notes inside customizable notebooks.
+Mindraft is a simple and modern note-taking application that allows users to create, edit, and organize notes inside customizable notebooks.
 The goal of the project is to provide a clean and intuitive interface for managing personal information, ideas, study notes, and more.

 ## 🚀 Current Features